Skip to contents

 Background subtraction

-• polynomial: default method.
-A polynomial function is fitted using glm and the resulting function is used for background subtraction: $$y = a*x^4 + b*x^3 + c*x^2 + d*x + e$$
+• "polynomial" (default): a polynomial function is fitted using glm and the resulting function is used for background subtraction: $$y = a*x^4 + b*x^3 + c*x^2 + d*x + e$$

-• linear: a linear function is fitted using glm and the resulting function is used for background subtraction: $$y = a*x + b$$
+• "linear": a linear function is fitted using glm and the resulting function is used for background subtraction: $$y = a*x + b$$

-• channel: the measured background signal is subtracted channel wise from the measured signal.
+• "channel": the measured background signal is subtracted channel-wise from the measured signal.

 Start values